top of page

 Marine scientist, coral bioerosion researcher

-Gus is a PhD candidate at UoN researching the erosion caused by microscopic algae that live inside the coral skeleton.
+Gus received a PhD from University of Newcastle on the erosion caused by microscopic algae that live inside the coral skeleton.
 These are different from the algae that provide coral its food.
 During marine heatwaves, the eroding algae can cause skeletons to breakdown and reefs to lose their structural integrity.
-Gus uses this research to tell the story of the microscopic processes that can damage coral reefs.

 steph.png